NolanGC/foldkit-alchemy-starter/README.md

 bun dev
 ```

-That's it — `bun dev` prompts a Cloudflare login (OAuth) on first run and provisions
+`bun dev` prompts a Cloudflare login (OAuth) on first run and provisions
 everything else (Postgres branch, Hyperdrive, workers) automatically.

 Postgres is provided through the `Postgres` service in `backend/src/Db.ts`, with